AbsoluteRivers/SquareUp/README.md

 # SquareUp
 #### Description
-``This is a small Sokoban-style puzzle game utilizing Godot 4 engine and GDScrip``
+``This is an experimental small Sokoban-style puzzle game utilizing Godot 4 engine and GDScrip``

 ---